google/cel-go/PULL_REQUEST_TEMPLATE.md

 ## Merging

-* Once a CEL maintaner has approved the change, it may be merged.
+* If a CEL maintaner approves the change, it may be merged by the author if they have write access.
+Otherwise, the change will be merged by a maintainer.
-* Related commits should be squashed before merging.
+* Multiple commits should be squashed before merging.
 * Please append the line `closes #<issue-num>: description` in the merge message, if applicable.